roryreiff/questcoffeeclub.com/faqs.md

             </div>
             <div class="half">
                 <p class="question-title">If I really like a month's coffee, can I reorder it?</p>
                 <p>Our coffee selections each month are highly seasonal and generally only available once a year.
-Sometimes we may over re-orders of a previous month's coffee as supply allows.</p>
+Sometimes we may offer re-orders of a previous month's coffee as supply allows.</p>
             </div>
             <div class="half">
                 <p class="question-title">What countries do you ship to?</p>